BG3-Community-Library-Team/bg3-community/meta/discord/requesting-a-role.md

 The Discord server has a few roles that can be requested.

 ## Wiki
-To request the Wiki contributor role in the BG3 Modding Community Discord server, please send a message Modmail using the following template, provided by [Aetherpoint](https://next.nexusmods.com/profile/Aetherpoint).
+To request the Wiki contributor role in the BG3 Modding Community Discord server, please send a message Modmail to using the following template, provided by [Aetherpoint](https://next.nexusmods.com/profile/Aetherpoint).

 ```md
 Write a preamble here, explaining why you think you should have the Wiki Contributor Role.